 1. CREATE VALUABLE CONTENT

 First things first, you need to be writing blog posts that people want to read.
-Your posts should be packed with valuable information and contain high-quality images.
-Don’t know what to write about that people are interested in?
-Figure out what your target audience would like, browse Pinterest, or look on Google Trends.
+Your posts should be packed with valuable information, contain high-quality images, and speak to your target audience’s pain points

 2. COMMENT ON OTHER BLOGS